YPM300/CabbieViz/README.md

 3. Data Import:

-   You may import data using the following ways:
+   You may import data using one of the following ways:

    a) Then the databases can be constructed using the `diva_dump.sql` by